 Influenced by Angolan and Luso-Hispanic music genres, it pulsates with an infectious rhythm and reflects the carnival’s spirit of conviviality.
 What’s more, it symbolizes samba schools’ united pride under a common regional background.
 The dance’s ethos of spiritual emancipation, set to the liberating backing of the bateria (a drum orchestra), is the perfect dance to accompany the joyous parades.
 United and moving, under the blazing Brazilian sunshine.

 Copacabana Palace has long been considered the Golden Ticket of all carnival festivities.
-Our first ever carnival ball took place here in 1924, one year after the grand opening – that makes 2023 the year that this iconic Rio stalwart celebrates its glittering 100th birthday.
-An evening that promises decadence, joy and glorious excess, the Copa Ball has always attracted celebrities and bon vivants world-over; previous starry guests have included Veruschka, Orson Welles, Christian Louboutin, Brigitte Bardot and many more.
+An evening that promises decadence, joy and glorious excess, the Copa Ball, or 'Baile do Copa', has always attracted celebrities and bon vivants world-over; previous starry guests have included Veruschka, Orson Welles, Christian Louboutin, Brigitte Bardot and many more.
 With exciting themes, opulent queens, pioneering entertainment and resolute glamor, there’s no destination more fitting for the world’s biggest party.

-But if you can’t swing a hot ticket to this famed party, you can still celebrate the carnival spirit at the Copa.
+But if you can’t swing a hot ticket to the Copa Ball, you can still celebrate the carnival spirit at the hotel.
 Legend has it that the word ‘carnival’ stems from the Latin expression carne vale.
 Literally meaning ‘farewell to the meat’, revellers celebrated a final party before their fast for Lent.
 Why not be true to tradition, and feast at Copacabana Palace’s Michelin-starred eatery Ristorante Hotel Cipriani?
 You’ll find a joyful blend of Italian and Brazilian cuisine here, with our celebrated chefs poised to lead you an epicurean adventure.
 It’s the bona fide way to ease your appetite before the samba spirit takes over.